uc-cdis/gen3-user-data-library/README.md

 DB_CONNECTION_STRING="postgresql+asyncpg://postgres:postgres@localhost:5432/testgen3datalibrary"
 ```

-So it expects a `postgres` user with access to a `testgen3datalibrary` database.
+So it expects a `postgres` user with access to a `testgen3datalibrary` database; you will need to ensure both are
+created and set up correctly.

 The general app (by default) expects the same `postgres` user with access to `gen3datalibrary`.